QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-04-11-how-to-create-a-personal-access-token-pat-for-github-and-azure-devops-2b6c27.md

 classification: Public
 tags: [opinion,tutorials,getting-started]
 date: 2025-04-11 05:05:47
+updatedBy: jeny-amatya-qed
+updated: 2025-04-14 03:53:35
 likes: 0
 ---

 # Overview

 Personal Access Tokens (PATs) act like passwords and are used to authenticate against APIs, Git operations, and tools like GitHub CLI or Azure DevOps pipelines.
-This guide walks you through creating PATs in both platforms so you can securely interact with your repositories.
+This post walks you through creating PATs in both platforms so the user can interact with both repositories securely.

 ---